beshu-tech/readonlyrest-docs/kibana.md

 ```
 * now Kibana will have migrated the tenancy index, like it did with the main `.kibana` index.

-This is ugly, but the safest way available at the moment.

 ### Using RoR with a reverse proxy